List of HNK Hajduk Split managers

-Hrvatski nogometni klub Hajduk Split is a professional football club based in Split, Croatia, which plays in the Prva HNL.
+Hrvatski nogometni klub Hajduk Split is a professional football club based in Split, Croatia, which plays in the HNL.
 This chronological list comprises all those who have held the position of manager of the first team of Hajduk Split from 1911, when the first professional manager was appointed, to the present day.

 The first manager of Hajduk Split was Bohemian Oldřich Just, who joined the club in 1911 as a player-manager.
 He was in charge from 1911 to 1912.
-The current manager is Ivan Leko, who took over the club in December 2022.
+The current manager is Gennaro Gattuso, who took over the club in June 2024.